bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:40:03

-Now some joker sends us a transaction, sends us a block that has this one 64 byte transaction in it.
+Now some joker sends us a transaction, sends us a block that has this one 64-byte transaction in it.

 Sjors Provoost: 00:40:12